Steffeeeen1234/Homepage-Calendar-Reservation-Connector/README.md

 I am still in the research phase and haven't started to code anything.
 The GitHub repro is also not finaly setted up.
 If you have any suggestions just go ahead.

+All questions and discussions can start here: https://github.com/Steffeeeen1234/Homepage-Calendar-Reservation-Connector/discussions

 # Research

 ## Research Questions